 In this vid, I discuss the popular “Testosterone booster” supplement D-Aspartic Acid (DAA) and update my opinions of this general category of supplements.
-Note the added study below recently published that found at higher doses, it actually lowered testosterone.
+Note the 2015 study below published found at higher doses, it actually lowered testosterone.
+The 2016 study, found no impact on T levels, but improvements in strength on squats and a positive “trend” on the bench press.

 Study mentioned in the vid: